 The CFPB has previously encouraged states to take the lead in enforcing consumer finance laws in the auto industry.
-While certain aspects of this approach may continue, it is much more likely that the CFPB and FTC under the Biden administration will pivot to more centralized and muscular approaches to enforcement of consumer financial protection laws.
-Nonetheless, companies should continue to monitor enforcement actions affecting the auto industry that its respective state attorney general has taken recently.
-For example, in October 2023, the Wisconsin Attorney General recently collaborated with the FTC to obtain \$1.1 million from an auto dealer group and its general manager for charging junk fees without consumers' consent, misrepresenting add-ons as required instead of optional, and discriminating against American Indian customers through financing practices.
+As demonstrated by recent enforcement actions, the CFPB and FTC have coordinated with states to investigate and file lawsuits against auto dealers engaging in UDAP.
+Dealers should continue to monitor enforcement actions affecting the auto industry that their respective state attorneys general have recently taken.
+For example, in August 2024, the Arizona Attorney General collaborated with the FTC to obtain \$2.6 million from an auto dealer group and its general manager for advertising deceptive vehicle prices, charging junk fees without consumers' consent, misrepresenting add-ons as required instead of optional, and discriminating against Latino customers through financing practices.